Wants to Meet Up

 To be honest, I have used Couchsurfing mainly for finding apartments and meeting people to hang out with in the past.
 I am not the typical couchsurfer, that stays one or two nights.
 But couchsurfing was great in the past when I lived in Greece, Rome and Bolzano to meet with others and to look for long-term-rental homes.

-Art, Art, Art...Photography, horses, dogs (especially Ramone and Kurt), horseback riding, snowboarding, skiing, mushing and dog sport, running, music, psychology, Canada, cooking&food, coffee, fashion (I love to shop for cloth at second hand stores, car boot sales and flea markets), interior design&architecture, writing, inspiring cities, languages (I am in love with Italian and Dutch actually), people with humor&brain and heart...
+Art, Art, Art...Photography, horses, dogs (especially Kurt), horseback riding, snowboarding, skiing, mushing and dog sport, running, music, psychology, cooking&food, coffee, fashion (I love to shop for cloth at second hand stores, car boot sales and flea markets), interior design&architecture, writing, exploring cities, languages (I am in love with Italian and Dutch actually), people with humor&brain and heart...

 Music, Movies, and Books